cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 frontmatter {
   updated
   difficulty
-  length
 }
 ```

 The `updated` property sets the updated date.
 This is currently used to sort the table.

 Currently `difficulty` is only set to one of `"Beginner"`, `"Advanced"`, or `"Expert"`, but any short string value is fine.

-The `length` property is meant to be an indication of how long it takes to complete the tutorial _relative to the others_.
-As such, it is currently set as a percentage 0–100, like `50%`.
-This is a design/API decision we will want to revisit.

 --------------------------------